anuragkanojiya1/MyHealthPassport/README.md

 1. **Set Up CosmoCloud Object Storage:**
    - Create an account on [CosmoCloud](https://cosmocloud.io/).
    - Obtain your environmentId and projectId.
-   - Put them in a file called Constant.kt in root folder.
+   - Put them in a file called Constant.kt in com.example.myhealthpassport folder.

 2. **Uploading Medical Data to CosmoCloud:**
    - Store medical files in PDF format using CosmoCloud’s object storage for safe and organized data management.